SugierM/risk_PD/README.md

 ## Repository Structure

-The project is divided into logical modules to separate exploratory analysis from execution:
+Each element in this project is divided into logical modules to separate exploratory analysis from execution:
-Currently undergoing refactoring for better consolidation (ETA: 1-2 days).

 - **`data/`** – Folder intended for datasets.
   *(Note: Datasets are not tracked in the repository due to size.
 Download instructions are provided below.)*